mkulumadzi/SinatraSkeletonApp/README.md

 ## AWS Setup

 * Create a bucket for certificates
+** Upload a private key and public key
 * Create a bucket for each environment
 * Create a user, grant read, write and admin privileges to this user